boraoden/boraoden.github.io/_posts/2020-05-08-let it be (tr).md

 > and in the end
 the love you take
-is equal to the love you make.
+is equal to the love you make

 sözlerinin yanında.